Consent

 Informal Topics

-• Use to contain a group of elements that can be reused in many topics (by embedding the informal topic).
+• Use to contain a group of elements that can be reused in many topics.

 • Can only be embedded in topics.
 Cannot be used without topics.